Skip to content

 Is There a More Logical Starting Point

+There’s something to be said for learning new tools on your own project.
+No client expectations, no production pressure, no one else affected if something breaks for an hour.
 A personal blog is low stakes and high relevance.
 You’ll actually use it, which means you’ll notice things that don’t work and fix them.
-That feedback loop is useful.
+That feedback loop is worth more than any tutorial.
+That feedback loop is worth more than any tutorial.

 The technical writing background helped too.
 I already had 60+ articles from the Sistemac portal, the Memgraph blog, and a few other places.
 Migrating that archive gave the project real scope, not just a hello world deployment.